-The PACE with CA, PACE_CAM and AA TOE is instantiated during the product prepersonalization, using the operating system that creates the MF / DF required for the PACE configuration.
+The PACE TOE is instantiated during the product prepersonalization, using the operating system that creates the MF / DF required for the PACE configuration.

 The TOE life cycle is described in §4 TOE life cycle.

 The TOE identification is described in §1.4 TOE technical identification.